Chwilka...

 OC — Third-Party Liability (Mandatory)

 Every vehicle registered in Poland must carry OC (odpowiedzialność cywilna) insurance.
 This is non-negotiable — the Ustawa o ubezpieczeniach obowiązkowych (Act on Compulsory Insurance) requires it, and the penalties for gaps in coverage are severe.
-For companies, a single uninsured vehicle can result in fines from the Ubezpieczeniowy Fundusz Gwarancyjny (UFG) exceeding PLN 8,000 per vehicle in 2025/2026.
+For companies, a single uninsured vehicle can result in fines from the Ubezpieczeniowy Fundusz Gwarancyjny (UFG) exceeding PLN 8,600 per vehicle in 2026 (the rate is tied to the minimum wage and rises annually).

 In a fleet policy, OC premiums are calculated collectively.
 The insurer evaluates your entire fleet's claims history, not each vehicle individually.
 This is where the first major advantage appears: one bad driver doesn't automatically destroy the premium for every vehicle, and conversely, a clean overall record brings meaningful discounts.